mrphishxxx/stack-python-plone/README.md

 * zopeskel for generating new plone packages quickly
 * a bunch of convenience commands for managing your Plone site remotely

+##Installation on Cloud9 IDE

+If you're using Cloud9 IDE you can create a new instance using the clone URL option and add the URL 'https://github.com/pigeonflight/stack-python-plone' in the dialog.
+The resulting instance

 ##Preparation (Install Tools)
-The following commands are used on a Cloud9 IDE instance:
+On *Cloud9 IDE* the following commands will work out of the box:

     easy_install pip
     pip install -r requirements.txt

-The actual commands above may vary on other platforms
+You may need to do a few additional things if you are on a non *Cloud9 IDE* instance.

 ##Installation:

     instance=instancename

+This step is needed if you did not use the Cloud9 IDE Clone URL approach above

     git clone git://github.com/pigeonflight/stack-python-plone.git $instance
     cd $instance

     dotcloud create $instance

+You may be prompted to run *dotcloud setup* if you haven't done so before.

 Once your instance has been configured to work with dotcloud you can run the following command:

     dotcloud push

 ##Usage:
 Visit your new Plone site at `http://{yourinstance}-{useraccount}.dotcloud.com/Plone` and log in.